apache/cassandra-website/src/community.md

 Overflow.

-### News, articles and user groups

-You can find a number of news, articles and use cases, as well a links to Cassandra user groups on the [Planet Cassandra](http://planetcassandra.org/) (not endorsed by Apache).

 ### Books and Publications

 * [Cassandra: The Definitive Guide, 2nd Edition](http://shop.oreilly.com/product/0636920043041.do), by Jeff Carpenter and Eben Hewitt.
 Updated for Cassandra 3.0